gvwilson/sensibleadventures/nardica/nardica.md

 She could make it and sell it to the barnacle farmers and---

 *BOOM!*
 The explosion sounded like someone slamming the world's biggest box down on the world's biggest table.
 Iffy jumped and spun around.
 There!
-An angry column of smoke billowed up into the sky.
+A roiling mass of smoke billowed up into the sky above the cluster of new buildings that overlooked the older part of town.
-Three---no, four piers over, and from one of the warehouses, not a ship.
+Iffy's heart sank.
+It was the machine shop.

 A siren wailed.
-Another joined it.
+Others joined it.
-She heard Uncle Jack's, "What'n the hell?" but she had already vaulted over the railing.
+She heard Uncle Jack's bellow, "What'n the hell?" but she was already racing down the gangplank.

-A small crowd was milling around on the street in front of the warehouse by the time she got there.
+A small crowd was milling around on the street in front of the machine shop by the time she got there.
 The smoke had dissipated,
-and there was no sign of fire.
+and there was no sign of fire, but the explosion had torn one corner right off the building.
+Plastic boards and twisted foam steel beams lay scattered on the ground amidst sparkly shards of broken glass.

-A scruffy-looking man stood in front of the main door of the warehouse arguing loudly with two other men in the dark blue Marine coats.
+A scruffy-looking woman stood in front of the main door of the machine shop arguing loudly with two other men in the dark blue Marine uniforms.
-"And *I* said I'll open it when my captain tells me to!" the man in front of the door said.
+"And *I* said I'll open it when my captain tells me to!" the woman in front of the door said.

 Two more Marines pushed through the crowd.
 The larger of them pointed at the sergeant's stripes on his sleeve.
 "See these?" he demanded.
-"These say this ain't your boat, so hang your captain, it's on us to see if you're going to blow this place up."
+"These say this ain't your ship, so hang your captain, it's on us to see if you're going to blow this place up."

-The scruffy man's lip curled.
+The scruffy woman's lip curled.
 "Means nothin' to me, mate.
-This here's the *Taroona*'s 'house, and you can come in when---hey!"
+You can come in when---hey!"
-He grabbed at the Marine's arm as he pushed him aside.
+She grabbed at the Marine's arm as he pushed her aside.

 "Clear away!
 Clear away, all you!"
-The crowded parted as half a dozen more sailors arrived, all of them looking as rough as the man who'd been guarding the door.
+The crowded parted as half a dozen more sailors arrived, all of them looking as rough as the woman who'd been guarding the door.

-The sailor in front put his hands on his hips.
+The shaven-headed sailor at the front of the new arrivals put his hands on his hips.
 "Y'aright, Bags?"
 he asked,
-his eyes on the Marine sergeant.
+scowling at the Marine sergeant.

 ""m fine, cap'n"
 the scruffy sailor replied,